 Maybe it’s spending time with family, wrapping yourself in a cozy blanket, or curling up with a good book.

-Whatever it is for you, take time for yourself and don’t feel guilty about it.
+Whatever it is for you, take time and don’t feel guilty about it.

 Being able to recognize fear and doubt for what they are, and to move forward despite these feelings, can be one of the most empowering experiences of your life.

-As you continue to apply these five strategies, you’ll learn to allow them to exist without letting them stop you from taking action towards creating the life of your dreams!
+As you continue to apply these five strategies, you’ll learn to allow them to exist without letting them stop you from taking action toward creating the life of your dreams!